sachinkr91/api-rest-meetings/libs/java/docs/AuthenticationApi.md

 String clientId = "clientId_example"; // String | The 32 character client ID generated when you created the client application.
 String redirectUri = "redirectUri_example"; // String | The URL where the authorization code will be returned via redirect.
 The URL must match a URL registered with the client application.
 String state = "state_example"; // String | Client application specific state passed through and returned in the redirect URL.
 May be useful for identifying operations or users.
 String scope = "scope_example"; // String | A comma delimited list of scopes requested.
-Scopes may be list_meetings, modify_meetings, user_info
+Scopes may be list_meetings, modify_meetings, user_info.
+Unfortunately, not all operations in the API are available via this authentication method at the current time.
 String responseType = "code"; // String | The type of authorization you are peforrming.
 Set to \"code\".
 String appName = "appName_example"; // String | The name of the client application shown to user during authorization.
 String appLogoUrl = "appLogoUrl_example"; // String | URL to an 84x84 image shown to user during authorization.